ShathisKannan19/mcp-notebooks/README.md

 - 🖥️ **Creating an MCP Server**
   [`mcp_server.ipynb`](/cookbooks/mcp_server.ipynb) - This example aligns with exposing the tools via the MCP server.

+### Creating MCP Client

+Hands-on guide to creating an MCP client:
+- 🖥️ **Creating an MCP Client**
+  [`mcp_client.ipynb`](/cookbooks/mcp_client.ipynb) - This example aligns with consuming the tools via the MCP client.
+Additionally, They contains the steps to run the MCP client and interact with the MCP server using LLMs.

 **Contributions Welcome!**
 If you’d like to add examples using other providers or open-source models, feel free to open a pull request.
 I’ll review and merge it.